Gimpeh/GimpOCD/README.md

 probably 2 dozen opencomputers capacitors (Or you could just edit the openglasses config to make it not consume a buttload of energy)

+An adapter connected to the controller of any and all gregtech machines you want the system connected to (MFU's are an item that allows you to wirelessly connect an adapter to the component you want connected, within 16 blocks I believe.
+Shift right click the controller with an MFU, and place the MFU in the adapter (that is connected to the server)

 ------------------

 The server also requires you to create a groups.config file.
 Eventually systems for creating it will be included and run during install.